 Safety Management for Children's Ministries in NZ Baptist Churches.

 Together with the Police vetting form you also need to complete the Police vetting schedule form.
-All documentation needs to be mailed the Baptist National Centre Office Manager, Fiona Maisey - email@example.com
+(See the blue box on the right.)
+All documentation needs to be mailed to Sushila Nelson at the Baptist National Centre and the results will be emailed back to the trusted referee.

 Safety First Manual :